The following questions were submitted to John Roska, a lawyer/writer whose weekly newspaper column, "The Law Q&A," ran in the Champaign News Gazette.

 There’s no clear answer.
-The law is developing, and in its early stages.
+The law is developing and in its early stages.
 Even where it’s not an illegal discharge of a firearm, shooting down a drone would be testing the limits.

-The recent column said a property owner can cut branches that hang over onto their property, from a tree whose trunk is completely on a neighbor’s property.
-That right to “self-help” traces back to a basic principle of Roman law, that the property owner’s legal rights extend “ad coelum et ad inferos.”
+The recent column said a property owner could cut branches that hang over onto their property, from a tree whose trunk is completely on a neighbor’s property.
+That right to “self-help” traces back to a basic principle of Roman law that the property owner’s legal rights extend “ad coelum et ad inferos.”
 While commonly translated as “to the heavens and to hell,” some picky classicists say “hell” embellishes it--”inferos” just means “below.”

 The Federal Aviation Administration regulates “navigable airspace,” which is generally 400 feet and above.
 Arguably, then, that lets the property owner control up to 400 feet above their ground.

 Unlike overhanging branches, which neighbors have been arguing over for ages, suits over drones--and the legal rules developed by court cases--are pretty new.
 Nothing’s clear yet.
 In some ways, it’s the wild west.

 Drones are unmanned aircraft.
 They can be commercial or purely recreational.
 If they’re recreational, and under 55 pounds, they’re “model aircraft,” and very lightly regulated.
 If they stay under 400 feet, within the line of sight of the operator, who isn’t reckless, and gets permission to fly within 5 miles of any airport, model aircraft are OK with the FAA.